-Student presentation of proposal (continued)
+Student presentation of proposal (continued) -- The second half will present on this date

-February 21, 28, March 14, 21, 28, and April 4
+February 28; March 7, 21; April 4, 11

 No formal classes will be held.
-The completed proposal must be handed in hard copy latest by February 28 (this will serve as the instructor's copy and will not be returned; however, students can take pictures of pages following a discussion on the completed proposal with the instructor).
-The instructor will be in his office at 5:00-7:00pm (for the NA class) and 7:30-8:30 (for the NB class) on these dates to help students with issues related to individual projects.
+The completed proposal must be handed in hard copy latest by March 7 (this will serve as the instructor's copy and will not be returned; however, students can take pictures of pages following review and discussion with the instructor on the completed and approved proposal).
+The instructor will be in his office at 5:00-6:30pm (for the NA class) and 7:30-8:30 (for the NB class) on these dates to help students with issues related to individual projects.
 Please remember, each student is required to schedule an appointment to update the instructor on the progress of the research at least two times during these dates.
 Record of meetings will be kept.

-Please note that there is no class on March 7 - Spring Break!
+In addition, please note that there will be no meetings on: March 14 (Spring Break); March 28 (Professional conference); and April 18 (Holy Thursday).